 Eating plant-based is beneficial to your health, the environment, and reduces harm to animals.
-Knowing this, perhaps you've decided to try Veganuary, or vowed to eat less meat in 2020, and you're looking to go vegan.
+Knowing this, perhaps you started the year with Veganuary, or vowed to eat less meat in 2020, and you're looking to go vegan.
 Veganism is more than a diet or an ethical stance—it's also delicious!

-If you’ve ever considered going vegan, or are just looking from some new meal inspiration, check out the favorite go-to meals of four Rochester vegans.
+If you’ve ever considered going more plant-based, or are just looking from some new meal inspiration, check out the favorite go-to meals of four Rochester plant-based enthusiasts.

 Ali Lawrence, owner of Spirit and Abundance